theranbrig/fetch-project/README.md

   The site is fully mobile responsive and goes to a column view for lists on mobile and tablet views.
 It used grid for the overall layout, with flex box in the list.
 I realize that this isn't a world changing design, as I am not a designer, but it works ok in this case.

+  The full Tailwind CSS file is in the project.
+For production I would purge and compress unused CSS styles.

 - **_State Management_** - No external libraries were used for state, as there really is only the one data set that is in state.
 There are simple loading and error states to make the UX a bit more smooth, but the displays are very basic.

 ### Installation